EVE

 Basic email validation is too crude for modern acquisition, onboarding and fraud-sensitive workflows, but poor judgement still creates waste, risk and false blocks.

-What improves when the model is governed
+What improves once the model is under control

 Judge addresses in context, improve data quality and support better decisions across marketing, product and operations without forcing every case into a hard reject.

-Where this product has the clearest fit
+Where this product fits best

 Best for teams that need a commercially useful decision rather than a narrow technical verdict.